kkranker/psweight/README.md

 where X is the vector of matching variables (tmvarlist) for the respective row.

-You specify a subcmd to controls how the vector b is computed in the internal numerical optimization problem.
-As discussed in Kranker, Blue, and Vollmer Forrow (2019), we can set up optimization problems to solve for the b that produces the best fit in the propensity score model, the b that produces best balance on matching variables, the b that produces the best balance on prognostic scores, or something else.
+You specify a subcmd to control how the vector b is computed in the internal numerical optimization problem.
+As discussed in Kranker, Blue, and Vollmer Forrow (2019), we can set up optimization problems to solve for the b that produces the best fit in the propensity score model, the b that produces the best balance on matching variables, the b that produces the best balance on prognostic scores, or something else.
 The subcmd also determines how the term "best balance" is defined in the previous sentence.
 That is, for a given subcmd, we